CERC Team - Faculty

 Arnold Milstein, MD, MPH

-Professor of Medicine, Center Director
+Professor of Medicine, CERC Director

 Dr. Arnold Milstein is Professor of Medicine and the Director of the Clinical Excellence Research Center at Stanford University.
 Dr. Milstein’s research spans positive value outlier assessment, human-centered healthcare design, and, in partnership with Stanford's AI Lab, the development of technology-based cognitive aids to boost the yield from healthcare spending.